“Well I guess Your Traveling Days Are Over.”

 In-flight Entertainment Ideas

-With the exception of Athens, where we booked an Airbnb at the foot of the Acropolis (location, location, location!), we stayed in hotels.
+With the exception of Athens, where we booked a vacation home rental at the foot of the Acropolis (location, location, location!), we stayed in hotels.
 To make things as easy as possible, we made sure that all hotels included breakfast and had a pool.

 Being able to enjoy a breakfast at the hotel and get ourselves and the babies ready for the day at our own pace made the day that much more enjoyable.
 No one wants to start their day “hangry” or walking all over town looking for a café or restaurant that’s open first thing in the morning.